Grapeview, Washington

 Grapeview is a census-designated place (CDP) in Mason County, Washington, United States.
-The population was 954 at the 2010 census.
+The population was 991 at the 2020 census.
 It was part of the former Allyn-Grapeview CDP that was broken up into Allyn and Grapeview in 2010.
 Grapeview is connected to State Route 3 via Grapeview Loop Road.

-Grapeview is home to a small Puget Sound Maritime Museum, and the Fair Harbor Marina.
+Grapeview is home to a small Puget Sound Maritime Museum, and the Fair Harbor.